cpplibv/libv/LIBV-TODO.md

 		Questions: Is whitespace included?
 Newlines?
 Expressions?
 Whitespace in expressions?
 Constexpr?
 Just do what macros do? cpp.proposal: P3 vec_t<N, T>, matrix_t<N, M, T>
-cpp.proposal: P4 allow trailing comma for function arguments and lambda captures and init lists, its already there for arrays and enums
+cpp.proposal: P4 allow trailing comma for function arguments and lambda captures and init lists, its already there for arrays and enums cpp.stacktrace: Seams like a solid alternative for boost.stacktrace https://github.com/bombela/backward-cpp
 cpp: (adaptive) radix tree - O(1) lookup
 cpp: can there be multiple definition error during linkage if two lib contains the same (symbol) definition
 cpp: clarify template vs auto type deduction rules